How to Handle Money while Traveling in Peru

 If you can hold off until you get to Cusco, the best place to exchange your dollars (or Euros) for Peruvian soles, is on Ayacucho Street, just off the main Avenida El Sol.
 Look for small glass-enclosed cambios sharing space with a small retail store.

-- Ask your guide
+- Ask your tour guide

 The guides often get tipped in USD and they know where to exchange currency for the best rates.
 And they may know where ATMS are out of service or likely to have limited cash on hand.
-Don't hesitate to ask your guide for advice about where to access ATMs or cambios.
+Don't hesitate to ask your tour guide for advice about where to access ATMs or cambios.

 Your trip to Machu Picchu should be enjoyable.
 Understanding where and how to access and handle funds while traveling makes it that much more pleasant.
 If you have any questions about travel to Machu Picchu, click here to contact our US office.